1deg/resource-server-api-docs/docs/resources/organizations/properties.md

 #### `DELETE resources/:resource_id/properties/:id`

-Deletes a property from a provider.
+Deletes a property from a organization.
 The `:id` in this case is the `name` attribute, but the parameter name is `id`

 ### Permissions